 Learning from Tamar

 The Tamar story assaults the sensibilities of dogmatic religion.
 Is she a whore?
 Is she a daughter in-law?
 Does she have rights or is she the family’s property?
-Does Judah’s judgment of her acts as righteous affirm the right of women (if necessary) to seduce men in order to have a child?
+Does Judah’s judgment of her trickery as righteous affirm the right of women (if necessary) to seduce men in order to have a child?
 Her appearance in the lineage of Jesus possibly legitimates her actions, or at the least, attests to the truth of human genealogy; our familial origins are less than ideal.

 The story of Tamar is placed within the Joseph story and reflects the failing moral character of Judah.
 Later, when Judah stands before his brother (Joseph the Egyptian) he will demonstrate a self sacrificing character.
 This act of Judah (Gen. 44:33) is in contrast to Reuben who is willing to sacrifice his sons in a foolish vow offered to his father Jacob (Gen. 42:37).
-Reuben is unable to redeem himself from his moral failure; sleeping with his father’s concubine (Gen. 35:22), although he tries (Gen. 37:22).
+Reuben is unable to redeem himself from his moral failure; he slept with his father’s concubine (Gen. 35:22), although he tries (Gen. 37:22).

 The seed of Abraham passing through the bloodline of Judah is threatened by Judah’s failure to teach his sons the way of Abraham.
 Judah’s sons are not allowed to live because they are evil and so the text claims that the LORD oversees their deaths; how they die, or how the LORD is complicit in their deaths is not stated.
 The sons of Judah are not taking wives so Judah finds a wife (Tamar) for the eldest son Er; he dies thereafter because he is evil.
 In accordance with the customs Tamar is passed along to the next eldest brother, Onan.
 Onan (practicing withdrawal at the moment of ejaculation) refuses to bring any children into the world with Tamar and uses her only to fulfill his sexual desire.
 Like Er, Onan suffers an untimely death attributed to be the actions of the LORD for his failure to provide a child for Tamar.